 Tip #1: Scout your areas for carp first before deciding where exactly you want to cast.
 You need to do a little homework fishing for carp whether you’re using bread or not.

-Tip #2: A simple #1 Size Circle Hook works just fine for keeping rolled up bread balls on your hook.
+Tip #2: A simple #1 Size Circle Hook (Affiliate link) works just fine for keeping rolled up bread balls on your hook.
 You will, however, need to check your bait often to ensure you have plenty to draw the carp in for feeding.

 Tip #3: Choose your method of liquidizing or making your own mashed bread baits.
 Whichever you prefer.